-6.9.3.5 Where the acoustical analysis indicates that anticipated sound levels in the outdoor living area would exceed the outdoor sound level limits stipulated in Appendix G: Outdoor and Indoor Sound Level Limits - Road and Rail, by up to five dBA, Mississauga will require tenants and purchasers to be notified of such.
-Notice will also be required when road noise necessitates air-conditioning or the provision for central air-conditioning to achieve the indoor noise levels limits stipulated in Appendix G: Outdoor and Indoor Sound Level Limits - Road and Rail.
+6.9.3.5 Where the acoustical analysis indicates that anticipated sound levels in the outdoor living area would exceed the outdoor sound level limits stipulated by the applicable Ministry of the Environment noise guideline by up to five dBA, Mississauga will require tenants and purchasers to be notified of such.
+Notice will also be required necessitates when road noise central air conditioning or the provision for central air conditioning to achieve the indoor noise levels limits stipulated by the Ministry of the Environment noise guideline.